bigtestjs/bigtestjs.io/source/guides/getting-started/introduction.html.md

 ## Testing philosophy

-When writing tests with BigTest it's important to write tests like a user will be using your app.
+When writing tests with BigTest it's important to write them like a user will be using your app.
 When a person is interacting with your app, they’re using their mouse and keyboard which is translating to browser events that your app responds to.
 They’re clicking things and expecting to achieve results.
 This is what our app’s tests should do
 too: send browser events and assert that there was feedback.
+We all know cross-browser bugs exist!

 If you have tests where you reach into a components or controllers state, that's not a proper BigTest.
 All interactions should come from userland.
-Another thing to keep an eye for is to make sure you're asserting against a state in the application the users _sees_ or interacts with.
+Another thing to keep an eye for is to make sure you're asserting against a state in the application the users _sees_ or _interacts_ with.

 The goal is to make an interaction and observe the proper change on the page has happened as a result of that interaction.

 ## How does BigTest work?